 Probation is a sentence that will allow a defendant to return to his regular life, but with a number of restrictions.
 There are two types of probation, formal and summary.
 Summary probation is used in misdemeanor cases and is much less restrictive than formal probation, which is used in felony cases.

 A suspended sentence is when a judge does not issue a sentence or issues a sentence that will not be instituted immediately.
 These are often conditional and used alongside probation sentences or some diversion programs, so if the defendant doesn’t fulfill all the terms of her agreement, she will be subjected to the suspended sentence.

 While the name “work furlough” can sound intimidating, reminiscent of the chain gangs of olden times, many people prefer this option because it allows you to live outside of a cell and to be able to see your family more frequently.
 In a work furlough program, you will spend your days working at your job and your nights living in a dormitory-style facility with other inmates assigned to the program.

 It is important to note that not everyone will qualify for a work furlough program, particularly those who have been convicted of a serious or violent felony.
 The program is most often offered to those who have been convicted for drug crimes, but it can also be an option for those convicted of repeat DUI charges, domestic violence or other less-serious felony and misdemeanor crimes.

-If you aren’t sure if you’ll qualify for a particular alternative to incarceration, your Vista alternative sentencing attorney may be able to answer your questions about these programs.
+If you aren’t sure if you’ll qualify for a particular alternative to incarceration, your alternative sentencing lawyer may be able to answer your questions about these programs.

-If you are facing misdemeanor or felony charges and want to discuss alternatives to incarceration, should you be convicted, please call (760) 643-4050 to schedule a free initial consultation with a skilled criminal lawyer in Vista, like Peter M. Liss.
+If you are facing misdemeanor or felony charges and want to discuss alternative sentencing, should you be convicted, please call (760) 643-4050 to schedule a free initial consultation with Peter M. Liss.

 Image by Ichigogo121212